Close

 Packed lunches

+Parents can provide a packed lunch for their children if this is the preferred option.
 Packed lunches are to be in a named lunch box or lunch bag.
-We kindly ask parents not to provide sweets and fizzy drinks for this purpose, and in the interest of safeguarding children with allergies ask that parents refrain from providing foods that contain nuts.
+We kindly ask parents not to provide sweets and fizzy drinks and in the interest of safeguarding children with allergies ask that parents refrain from providing foods that contain nuts or sesame.

 Provide your child with enough food to give them enough energy to get through a busy school day, but please do not feel you have to provide more than is necessary.
 The children are also provided with a healthy snack of a fruit or vegetable item and a drink at school and can access this whenever they wish to have it.